ruby-cute/ruby-cute/README.md

 This module helps you to access Grid'5000 REST API.
-Thus, the most common actions such as reservation of nodes and deployment can be eaisly scripted.
+Thus, the most common actions such as reservation of nodes and deployment can be easily scripted.
 To simplify the use of the module, it is better to create a file with the following information:

     $ cat > ~/.grid5000_api.yml << EOF